Global contest seeks energy-efficient computer monitors

 The initiative is a part of the Clean Energy Ministerial, a global forum launched by the U.S. Energy Department and other governments in July 2010 to promote clean energy technology.

-Previous efforts included a drive in 2012 to identify the most energy-efficient flat-panel televisions, a title claimed by models from Samsung and LG Electronics.
+Previous efforts included a drive in 2012 to identify the most energy-efficient flat-panel televisions, a title claimed by models from Samsung (005930.KS) and LG Electronics (066570.KS).

 With Secretary Steven Chu at the helm, the U.S. Energy Department has made advancing renewable energy and energy efficiency a top priority, as part of efforts to address climate change and boost the economy.